N7K5/Turing-Machine-Emulator/readme.md

     * note: states should be added first before using that state in a transition function.
 3. Define a custom tape or leave it blank.
 4. Click on "Run" and enjoy.

+### If you make some cool machines yourself, send the string to me and I will upload it as an example...